Newcastle Paragliding Club

 All landing zones are to be vacated as soon as practicable to allow safe flight operation.

 6. Media Involvement.
-Should any incident occur where the media seeks comment or information, all pilots are requested to refrain from making detailed comments on any such incident/ accident which has occurred.
-Instead the member is to direct any enquiry to the Club President, or Club SSO, or other Committee member for comment.
+Should any incident occur where the media seeks comment or information, all pilots are requested to refrain from making comments on any such incident/ accident which has occurred.
+Instead the member is to direct any enquiry to the Club President, or Club SSO.
 This is to prevent the fueling of speculation, inaccuracies or a negative portrayal of the Club/Sport; and prevent the names of the persons involved being released prior to informing of family/partners etc.

 Please be active in upholding these points with other club members and visiting pilots.
-The future of our site and our sport depends on these efforts and having a consolidated club voice.
+The future of our sites and our sport depends on these efforts and having a consolidated club voice.

 Failure to abide by the above ‘Code of Conduct’ above could result in suspension of flying privileges or escalation to the SAFA as deemed necessary at the time by the committee.